Morgan279/tikv-website/content/docs/5.1/reference/faq.md

 ## How is TiKV strongly consistent?

 Strong consistency indicates that all replicas return the same value to a request of object attribute.
 TiKV uses the [Raft consensus algorithm](https://raft.github.io/) to ensure its consistency among multiple replicas.
-TiKV allows a collection of machines to work as a coherent group so that TiKV can normally work even though some parts of machines fail during the working process.
+TiKV allows a collection of machines to work as a coherent group so that TiKV can correctly work even though some parts of machines fail during the working process.

 ## Does TiKV support distributed transactions?